sublime-ycmd/sublime-ycmd/README.md

 ```
 {
-  "sublime_ycmd_logging_dictconfig_overrides": {
-    "handlers": { "logfile": {
+  "sublime_ycmd_log_level": "debug",
-      "filename": "/tmp/sublime-ycmd.log",
+  "sublime_ycmd_log_file": "/tmp/sublime-ycmd.log",
-      "class": "logging.handlers.RotatingFileHandler",
-      "maxBytes": 1024000,
-      "backupCount": 3
-    } },
-    "loggers": { "sublime-ycmd": {
-      "handlers": ["default", "logfile"]
-    } }
 }
-}
 ```

-Verbose logs will be written to `"filename"` (`/tmp/sublime-ycmd.log` in this example).
+Verbose logs will be appended to `"sublime_ycmd_log_file"` (`/tmp/sublime-ycmd.log` in this example).
 It's likely that the issue will have related errors in these logs.

 Use the following plugin settings to generate ycmd logs as well: